Article

 Video stores never recovered from Netflix hitting the market.
 Sadly, we are about to witness the internal combustion engine (ICE) suffer the same fate to electrification.
 While the descent might be a little slower for the fossil fuel-powered car, it’s happening faster than initially expected.

 The majority of legacy automotive suppliers lack preparation for this massive shift in their industry.
-To compete in the world of electric vehicles (EVs), they will have to reassess their entire business model.
+To compete in the world of electric vehicles (EVs), they will have to reassess their understanding of the automotive industry business model.
 Suppliers will need to decide if they will make significant business changes and the capital investments required to serve this new economy.

 The pandemic drove and continues to drive vehicle demand as people avoid using public transportation and ride-sharing services.
 Suppliers have been busy keeping up with orders from their customers, which does not give them time to think about 10 or 15 years down the line, and that could be a mistake as the future is coming fast.